Philips PUS7009 (IPS) vs Hisense A6N

 • Good font readability when connected to a PC

-• Good native contrast
+• Decent native contrast

-• Support for all HDR formats - Dolby Vision, HDR 10+, etc.
+• Support for all HDR formats: Dolby Vision, HDR10+ etc.

-• Low input lag - even in Dolby Vision mode
+• Low input lag, even in Dolby Vision mode

 Disadvantages